WallStreetMojo

 VBA UsedRange Example 3

-So, we can see in the above screenshot that ‘12’ is returned in the message box, and as we can see in Sheet2, the last used row number is 12.
+So, we can see in the above screenshot that ‘12’ is returned in the message box.
+As shown in Sheet2, the last used row number is 12.

 Similarly, if we wish to find the last used column number in Sheet2, we will follow the same steps as above except for a slight change in the code as follows: